 Common On-The-Job Back Injuries

-Outside of work, the most common back injuries are the result of traffic accidents, sports, and recreational activities.
-While on the clock, however, the causes and types of back injuries differ somewhat.
+Outside of work, the most common back issues are the result of traffic accidents, sports, and recreational activities.
+While on the clock, however, the causes and types of back incidents differ somewhat.
 Below, we’ve listed some of the most common back injuries among workers in the United States.

 - Muscle strains.
 Most often affecting the lower back, a muscle strain can be caused by any number of events, including overuse and acute events.
 Most cases of muscle strain improve within a month with help from pain relievers, rest, and physical therapy.